-The rationale behind TechLeap.NL is that creating linkages between the existing innovation-hubs across the country (ten at the outset) should foster national cooperation rather than competition between regional ecosystems (European Commission, 2015), thereby fostering synergies and improving the overall start-up ecosystem in the Netherlands as well as raising its international profile and promoting international linkages.
-This would benefit domestic entrepreneurs and attract founders of innovative start-ups and scale-ups from abroad.
+Because creating linkages among existing innovation-hubs across the country (10 at the outset) fosters national cooperation instead of competition between regional ecosystems (European Commission, 2015), TechLeap.NL was established to strengthen synergies and improve Netherland's startup ecosystem, raise its international profile, and promote international linkages.
+This is intended to benefit domestic entrepreneurs and attract founders of innovative startups and scale-ups from abroad.

-The initiative also works to facilitate interactions between entrepreneurs and public services.
-Together with the Chamber of Commerce it introduced Startupbox, an instrument guiding start-ups to the most suitable public policy programme.
-It also successfully advocated for a reduction of the application process time for R&D tax deductions for start-ups: it was reduced from 3 months to 1 month.
-The programme also operates the Startup Officers Network, composed of representatives of government organisations, which aims to improve access of start-ups to government organisations.
-It has also established a coalition of government departments and municipalities collaborating in a test lab, encouraging local governments to consider investing in start-up led solutions with the goal to foster broader access to public procurement for startups.
+The initiative also facilitates interactions between entrepreneurs and public services.
+Together with the Chamber of Commerce, it introduced Startupbox, an instrument guiding startups to the most suitable public policy program.
+It successfully advocated for a reduction of the application process time for R&D tax deductions for startups, which was reduced from three months to one month.
+The program operates a Startup Officers Network, composed of representatives of government organizations, which aims to improve access of startups to government organizations.
+It has established a coalition of government departments and municipalities collaborating in a test lab, encouraging local governments to consider investing in startup led solutions to foster broader access to public procurement for startups.

-The programme works with the government to support the development of policies that makes it easier for start-ups to attract talent, for example by reducing tax obstacles to using “shares as wages” and to develop new rules for attracting essential personnel from outside the EU.
-It highlights bottlenecks encountered by start-ups and scale-ups and advocates for their inclusion in the policy agenda.
-Startup Delta / TechLeap.NL is also often consulted on the development of a range of government policies for issues that may be relevant for start-ups and scale-ups.
+The program works with the government to support the development of policies that make it easier for startups to attract talent, for example by reducing tax obstacles to using “shares as wages” and developing new rules for attracting essential personnel from outside the EU.
+It highlights bottlenecks encountered by startups and scale-ups and advocates for their inclusion in the policy agenda.
+Startup Delta / TechLeap.NL is often consulted on the development of a range of government policies for issues that may be relevant for startups and scale-ups.

-A recent initiative is the creation of a community of “start-up diplomats” at embassies and consulates in priority countries to raise the profile of start-up support in the embassy network of the Netherlands.
-The programme also manages mentor networks, including international peers (start-ups abroad) who provide advice and support to entrepreneurs seeking to expand their activities in Silicon Valley, Los Angeles, Boston, New York, Singapore, London and Berlin and Paris.
+A recent initiative is the creation of a community of “startup diplomats” at Netherland's embassies and consulates in priority countries to raise the profile of startup support in the embassy network.
+The program manages mentor networks, including international peers (startups abroad) who provide advice and support to entrepreneurs seeking to expand their activities in Silicon Valley, Los Angeles, Boston, New York, Singapore, London and Berlin and Paris.

-Finally, the programme aims to build capacity for innovation and entrepreneurship in society at large through programmes such as Codepact which offers software programming lessons in primary education.
+Finally, the program aims to build capacity for innovation and entrepreneurship in society at large through program such as Codepact which offers software programming lessons in primary education.

 Ministry of Economic Affairs and Climate Policy

-The initiative aims to achieve two overarching targets:
+The program was designed to achieve two overarching goals:

-- Entering the global top 5 of start-up ecosystems in the ranking of Startup Genome in 2020 (the Netherlands was ranked 19 in 2015)
+- Enter the top 5 global start-up ecosystems in the Startup Genome ranking by 2020 (In 2015, Netherlands was ranked 19th.)